What are ‘Back of Boat’ sales?

-- Fishers are permitted to land up to 200 ‘back of boat’ lobsters per trip.
+- Fishers are permitted to consign up to 50 back of boat lobsters to a registered receiver per trip.

-- There is no possession limit for ‘back of boat’ lobsters.
+- There is no possession limit for back of boat.

 How do I report the lobster landed under the ‘back of boat’ sales mechanism?

 - The number of lobsters and number of containers being landed under this mechanism needs to be indicated in the Pre-Landing nomination made via FishEye/CatchER.

 - Lobsters are to be landed in secured containers with no more than four WCRL Landing Tags attached and weighed by the fisher upon entering an Approved Landing Area.